-The fuel fill receptacle is located on the starboard side of the aft deck and are marked either "Diesel" or "GAS".
+The fuel fill receptacles are located on the port and starboard side decks and are marked either "DIESEL" or "GAS".
 If you experience difficulty filling the fuel tank, check to see that the fuel fill and vent lines are free of obstructions and kinks.